political-representation-and-advocacy

 A Non-partisan Look at the Role of Congress in American Democracy

-The United States Congress plays a pivotal role in the functioning of American democracy.
-As the legislative branch of the federal government, it is responsible for making laws, representing the interests of the public, and serving as a check on the executive branch.
-This article aims to provide a non-partisan examination of Congress’s functions, challenges, and its importance in maintaining a democratic society.
+The United States Congress stands at the heart of American democracy, embodying the principle of representative government.
+As the legislative branch of the federal government, Congress holds the power to make laws, represent the diverse interests of the American people, and serve as a check on the executive and judicial branches.
+This article provides a non-partisan examination of Congress's structure, functions, challenges, and enduring significance.
+By understanding how Congress operates, citizens can better appreciate their own role in sustaining a healthy republic.

 The Structure of Congress